 Tuesday May 22 - Thursday May 24

 This meeting will bring together probabilists from across the UK and is supported by the London Mathematical Society (LMS), the Bank of England, the Bernoulli society and the department of Mathematics and Statistics at Lancaster University.
 It will be of particular interest to those working in the following areas: Random Matrices and Quantum Symmetries, Statistical Learning Theory, and Random permutations.
-Each of these topics will have one day of the meeting devoted to it, with talks from three main speakers and one PhD student in the afternoon.
+Each of these topics will have one day of the meeting devoted to it, with talks from three main speakers in the afternoon.
 Also we have some slots for talks by PhD students and a poster session.

 Random Matrices and Quantum Symmetries

 These are areas of modern probability theory where the algebraic underpinnings of the theory give rise to new mathematical tools and probabilistic ideas.
 On this day, we will discuss recent progress in non-commutative probability and bring the audience more familiar with the classical probability up to speed on some of the essential ideas of this rapidly developing area.